-1. You or a family member (or a friend) can drive to our home just outside of Birmingham, AL and pick up your puppy.
-We’ve had people to drive over a thousand miles one way to get a puppy from us, from as far away as Massachusetts, Maine, and Nebraska.
+You or a family member can drive to our home just outside of Birmingham, AL and pick up your puppy.
+We’ve had people to drive over a thousand miles one way to get a puppy from us, from as far away as Massachusetts, Maine, Nebraska, and Arizona.

 How to Travel With Puppies Option #2 – Fly, Rent a Car (or Use Uber), Carry Your Puppy in the Cabin with You

-2. You or a family member (or a friend) can fly to either the Birmingham airport (BHM) or the Atlanta airport (ATL).
+You or a family member (or a friend) can fly to either the Birmingham airport (BHM) or the Atlanta airport (ATL).
 Then, you can rent a car to drive to our home to pick up your puppy.
 If you fly, you can carry your puppy on board with you.
 Your puppy can ride at your feet in a soft carrier.
-We have a detailed document on Travel With Puppies to help you navigate the process.

 1/2 Hour From BHM and 2 1/2 Hours from ATL